Webull App Review: The Ultimate Commission Free Stock Trading App

-If you're looking to get started with trading stocks, Webull's commission-free platform, paper-trading feature, and built-in data make a lot of sense.
+If you're looking to get started with trading stocks, Webull's commission-free platform, stock trading simulator, and built-in data make a lot of sense.
 However, if you're more interested in passive investing, then you may want to compare Webull with Acorns, Stash, or M1 Finance.

 Or feel free to see how Webull compares to today's other top investing apps here.